 For a different but equally cheesy take on mac and cheese, throw some ‘nduja into the mix.
 The spicy Calabrian sausage is easy to emulsify into the creamy mac and cheese sauce and adds a funky, spicy kick to the dish.
 Best of all, it comes together with only four ingredients, all of which have long shelf lives—including the ‘nduja.

 Though it's a little more time- and labor-intensive than mac and cheese, this comforting baked pasta still only takes about a half-hour.
-Mushrooms sautéed in rendered sausage fat add flavor and a meaty bite; soy sauce and lemon juice make the dish super savory; and a cheesy cream sauce brings the richness.
+Mushrooms sautéed in rendered sausage fat add flavor and a meaty bite, soy sauce and lemon juice make the dish super savory, and a cheesy cream sauce brings the richness.
 Top with a layer of breadcrumbs for a crunchy finish.

 Known by a variety of names across the country, this casserole dish is a delicious piece of Americana.
 It's always made with pasta, ground beef, tomato sauce, and cheese.
-Our recipe adds green peppers, onions, and a couple tablespoons of Worcestershire sauce (a classic addition in New England).
+Our recipe adds green peppers, onions, and a couple of tablespoons of Worcestershire sauce (a classic addition in New England).

 At its best, baked ziti should be rich and creamy, but all too often low-quality supermarket ricotta makes it bland and grainy.
 It's a little easier than it used to be to find good ricotta, but we still get rid of it altogether and use a Parmesan cream sauce instead, plus low-moisture mozzarella mixed in with the pasta and fresh mozzarella melted on top.